- Free plan, no time limit

 In this blog, we will understand, What is incentive designing in tokenomics?
 Why it is important?
 How to design an incentive system? and What if the system is not governed by incentives?.
 We will also look into the different incentive mechanisms across industries and how some projects succeed even without being heavily dependent on these mechanisms.

 What is incentive designing in Tokenomics?

-Incentives are everywhere in the blockchain platform, manifesting in a variety of ways such as miner rewards, transaction fee-setting mechanisms, token-curated registries, and prediction markets.
+Incentives are everywhere in the blockchain platform, manifesting in a variety of ways, such as miner rewards, transaction fee-setting mechanisms, token-curated registries, and prediction markets.

-From an economics perspective, it is the crux of the system.
+From an economic perspective, it is the crux of the system.
 Incentive design is critical in the overall economic design of effective blockchain platforms.
 It builds on a platform's value proposition and structures the system for which the platform's Token will be designed.
 Incentives are what drive people to action within the given ecosystem.
 Properly designed mechanisms motivate users fairly and transparently.

 As a human, your behavior depends on two main factors:

 Just like in your day-to-day life, motivating crypto users in a token's ecosystem goes through these two actions.
 This means motivated users naturally will participate in critical network activities.